acidAnn/wissenschaftsSTANDARD/README.md

 The minimalist annotation tool [Locksley](https://github.com/acidAnn/locksley) was used in the creation of WissenschaftsSTANDARD.

 ## Relation set
-WissenschaftsSTANDARD contains the following ten relations:
+WissenschaftsSTANDARD contains the following eleven relations:

 | id | German name | English name | description | number of instances |
 |----|-----|--------|--------|------|